andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 ON CONFLICT (id) DO NOTHING;
 ```

+Ideally you won't have to roll the steps back.
+However, consider practicing a rollback in advance so that you know how to use it if needed.

 ## Drop the old table
-Now the new smaller table has all the rows needed from the original table, has indexes to support the read operations and constraints, and is receiving new rows.
+Let's imagine you didn't need the rollback.
+New rows are being inserted into the new, smaller table.
+Queries are accessing the last 30 days of data without errors.

-The former table can now be archived, perhaps by using `pg_dump` to select all rows into a data file that can be backed up and restored.
+The former table can now be archived, perhaps by using `pg_dump` to select all rows into a data file (or in chunks) for file storage.

-Once that's done, the table can be dropped entirely, reclaiming the space from the table data and index data.
+Once optional archival is completed and verified (outside the scope of this post), the original table can be dropped.

+Dropping the table is the last step in this process

+## Wrapping up